model-checking/kani/rfc/src/rfcs/0002-function-stubbing.md

 - It would increase the utility of stubbing if we supported stubs for types.
 The source code annotations could likely stay the same, although the underlying technical approach performing these substitutions might be significantly more complex.
 - It would probably make sense to provide a library of common stubs for users, since many applications might want to stub the same functions and mock the same behaviors (e.g., `rand::random` can be replaced with a function returning `kani::any`).
-- How can we provide good user experience for accessing private fields of `self` in methods?
+- How can we provide a good user experience for accessing private fields of `self` in methods?
 It is possible to do so using `std::mem::transmute` (see below); this is clunky and error-prone, and it would be good to provide better support for users.

   ```rust